richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

         nagios::host { "ntp server: }
     }

-Hopefully the datacat types provide a general enough model to allow you to manage files that you build up with data, and the interface should be clearer than dropping multiple fragment files.
+The datacat types should provide a general enough model to allow you to manage files that you build up with data, and what's exposed in your manifests is cleaner than the machinery involved in managing multiple fragment files.

-I have some rough edges to sand away, which may include giving it a better name, and much more testing to do, but datacat should be available from the [forge](http://forge.puppetlabs.com/) in a few days.
+There are still a couple of rough edges to sand away, one of which may be giving it a more obvious name, but it should be available from the [forge](http://forge.puppetlabs.com/) in a few days. better name, and much more testing to do, but datacat should be